Table of Contents

-- Phone cameras have long been versatile.
+- Versatility.
+Phone cameras have long been versatile.
 You can shoot video as easily as photographs.

-- Phone cameras generally produce smaller file sizes.
+- Size.
+Phone cameras generally produce smaller file sizes.

 The advantages of digital cameras

-And now for the disadvantages of phone camera vs. digital camera.
+And now for the disadvantages of phone cameras vs. digital cameras.

-- While you can attach lenses to phone cameras, they’re just never going to be as high quality as, say, the Sony Zeiss lens that you can connect to a DSLR.
-Being able to interchange lenses is crucial for controlling f-stop, angle, and distance.
+- Lenses.
+While you can attach lenses to phone cameras, they’re just never going to be as high quality as, say, the Sony Zeiss lens that you can connect to a DSLR.
+Being able to interchange lenses is crucial for controlling f-stop, angle and distance.

-- DSLRs can allow for more high-quality attachments such as cages, microphones, lights and transmitters.
+- Accessories.
+We all love camera accessories for video creators and DSLRs can allow for more high-quality attachments such as cages, microphones, lights and transmitters.
 Of course, you can up your phone camera game with smartphone accessories such as phone stabilizers, but the quality of those products just won’t match their DSLR counterparts.
 DSLR vs. smartphone winner?
 Clearly a DSLR.

 Still, the cheapest DSLR may not have the production qualities of the best Apple or Android phone camera.
 That’s why it’s vital to check the specs!
 Compare and contrast.
 Do camera tests to determine which output suits your needs better.